jpcreative/fast-food-friday/README.md

 ## Installation

 To package iOS apps with trigger.io you'll need OSX with Xcode.
 I'd also suggest you install Xcode command line tools.
-To package Android apps will you need...
-TODO
+To package Android apps will you need to install Java and the android SDK.

 ### Django